 We love using our outdoor fire pit – it’s such a cozy spot to relax and unwind with a beverage and s’mores!
 We used to have a problem keeping our fire wood dry during rainy weather until we came up with this clever wood storage idea!
 I’m so excited to share this with you..because it’s such a helpful wood storage tip if you have a wood burning fireplace or wood stove too!

-But now our fire wood stays nice and dry – since we came up with the clever idea to store it in this durable Newell Rubbermaid® Roughneck™ Trash Can with lid!
+But now our fire wood stays nice and dry – since we came up with the clever idea to store it in this durable trash can with lid!

-The Newell Rubbermaid® Roughneck™ Wheeled Trash Can will tackle ALL the organizational and cleanup tasks you have this fall season!
+This wheeled trash can will tackle ALL the organizational and cleanup tasks you have!

 I hope you enjoyed learning about our clever fire wood storage idea!
 As always, I love passing on our helpful DIY tips to you to make your life easier and more convenient too! 🙂